Raagini23/EDA-Airbnb-listings-in-Milan/README.md

 ## Launch Interactive EDA Notebook

-You can view and interact with the notebook here:
+If you're here to view the code, you can explore it directly on GitHub.
+For interactive visualizations, please click here to view the notebook on nbviewer:
 ([https://nbviewer.org/github/Raagini23/EDA-Airbnb-listings-in-Milan/blob/main/Airbnb%20listings%20Milan%20EDA%20.ipynb)]

 # EDA on Airbnb Listings in Milan